15 Noteworthy Novels Set in Seattle

 The Art of Racing in the Rain by Garth Stein

-Through Enzo’s unique perspective, the book explores love, family, and the bond between a man and his dog.
+Through Enzo’s loyal eyes, the book explores themes of love, family, dedication, and the powerful bond between humans and their canine companions.

 3. 3